-- Periodic reports to BJA as required by the terms of the grant. - If the grant supports the activities of a research partner, a final analysis report of the PSN project's implementation and outcomes must be submitted to BJA at the conclusion of the project.
+- Periodic reports to BJA as required by the terms of the grant. - If the grant supports the activities of a research partner, a final analysis report of the PSN project's implementation and outcomes must be submitted to BJA at the conclusion of the project as an attachment to the Final Progress Report.

-The Goals, Objectives, and Deliverables are directly related to the performance measures that show the completed work's results, as discussed in the "Application and Submission Information" section.
+The goals, objectives, and deliverables are directly related to the performance measures that show the completed work's results, as discussed in the "Application and Submission Information" section.

-Evidence-Based Programs or Practices
+Evidence-Based Programs